22. After Adam had been driven out of the garden, he began to till the

 Q. How old was Seth?

 A. Eight hundred.
-For this item of the account, see section second, paragraph 38.
+For this item of the account, see section second,

 Q. How many of these noted men were cotemporary with Adam?